nevella/alcina/doc/archive/manual/gotchas.md

 # where's that md5 get generated
 SerializationUtils.getSerializationSignature
 	- note that first thing to try is clear gwt unit cache (above)

+# where are all the alcina caches n how do I clear them
+FIXME console - use registry (probably) to model caches + deletion